 In order for a business to grow, it needs to market its products and services.
 The financial services industry is no different.

 No longer considered a passing trend, social media is here to stay, and it can be leveraged as a powerful marketing strategy.
-Financial advisors, insurance agents, and the like can use social media to put themselves in front of more customers.
+Financial advisors can use social media to put themselves in front of more prospects.

-The Importance of Social Media for Financial Advisors
+The Importance of Social Media Marketing for Financial Advisors

 Social media is important to financial advisors because more and more people are looking to social media for investment information.
 Don’t believe me?
-A study done by Sysomos (a social media software provider) and Marketwired (a business news data channel), between 60-70% of all investors surveyed said they used “traditional” sources to get investment information.
+A study done by Sysomos (a social media software provider) and Marketwired (a business news data channel) found that between 60-70% of all investors used “traditional” sources to get investment information.
 That means newspapers, analyst reports, etc.

 But… between 40-60% of respondents said that they used information from social media when making in investment decisions.